 - Authorizes real property to be in the name of either the county or the hospital, rather than only in the name of the county;

-- A hospital board has the authority to borrow money and incur indebtedness.
-The bill clarifies that any indebtedness incurred by a hospital board is an obligation of the hospital board and not an obligation of the board of county commissioners.
+- Clarifies that any indebtedness incurred by a hospital board is an obligation of the hospital board and not an obligation of the board of county commissioners;

-- Currently, a hospital board must have the approval of the board of county commissioners before incurring indebtedness.
-The bill specifies that a hospital board needs the approval of the board of county commissioners before incurring indebtedness only if the repayment of the indebtedness is dependent on tax money received for hospital purposes from the board of county commissioners.
+- Specifies that a hospital board needs the approval of the board of county commissioners before incurring indebtedness only if the repayment of the indebtedness is dependent on tax money received for hospital purposes from the board of county commissioners;

-- The bill allows a hospital board to offer to the general public products and services of any health care organization, association, partnership, or corporation to the extent that the products and services are consistent with the powers and duties of a county public hospital; and
+- Allows a hospital board to offer to the general public products and services of any health-care organization, association, partnership, or corporation to the extent that the products and services are consistent with the powers and duties of a county public hospital; and

 - Removes the annual 5% limit on appropriations from a county's general fund for the improvement or enlargement of any public hospital established in the county and also allows such money to be used for the operation of a public hospital.

 APPROVED by Governor April 3, 2023

 NOTE: This act was passed without a safety clause and takes effect 90 days after sine die.